hyeewooon/hyeewooon/README.md

 ### Hello there! 👋
 I'm a frontend developer.
-I love working with React and Next.js, and I'm passionate about cool and easy-to-use interfaces.
+I love working with React and Next.js, and I'm passionate about making cool and easy-to-use interfaces.
 Let's code and create something amazing together! 💻✨

 #### My Baekjoon Solved Rank